 If you haven’t had Sorrel before, you might be surprised by the taste.
 It’s difficult to describe… it’s more floral then fruity, and sort of tastes like spiced lemonade if you don’t add enough sweetener (sugar, agave syrup, etc.).
 It’s really important to adjust the flavours to suit your preference by adding more water and sweetener to the mixture.
-Also, this drink is best served very cold.
+Also, Spiced Caribbean Sorrel Drink is best served very cold.

 - 5 cups sorrel flowers (sepals)